Skip to main content

 Queries

-Queries should be specified as a single line of text, for example:
+Queries should be specified as single-line text, for example:

 int main() { std::cout << "Hello, user!"; return 0; }